etianen/django-reversion/docs/installation.rst

 Installation methods
 ====================

 **Note:** It is recommended that you always use the latest release of django-reversion with the latest release of Django.
-If you are using an older version of Django, then please check out the :ref:`Compatible Django Versions <compatible-django-versions>` page for more information.
+If you are using an older version of Django, then please check out the :ref:`Compatible Django Versions <django-versions>` page for more information.

 pip